Ubiquitous light real-space pairing from long-range hopping and interactions: Introduction

 \section{Introduction}

-In this paper we examine the effect of next-nearest neighbor interactions and hopping on pair properties in dilute extended Hubbard models, concluding that small and light pairs are a ubiquitous consequence of such terms in the model and discussing whether this could contribute to the high transition temperatures in unconventional superconductors.
-Our goal is to examine the relevance of the large next-nearest neighbor hopping, $t'$, and interaction, $V'$, to pairs in a range of lattices.
-Next-nearest neighbor hopping and particularly next-nearest neighbor interaction are often neglected, but longer range effects may be significant for many materials and lattices.

 The properties of real-space pairs are important in the context of scenarios of superconductivity driven by BEC.
 Real-space pairs have long been known to adequately describe many aspects of the high-Tc phenomenology \cite{Uemura1989,Uemura1991,Alexandrov1994, Alexandrov1999b,Micnas1990}.
-Recently, real space pairs were detected iron-based superconductors \cite{Seo2019,Kang2020} and in shot noise in copper oxide tunneling junctions \cite{Zhou2019}.
+Recently, real space pairs were detected in iron-based superconductors \cite{Seo2019,Kang2020} and in shot noise in copper oxide tunneling junctions \cite{Zhou2019}.
 The mass and effective radius of bound pairs define the maximal critical temperature attainable in the system \cite{Ivanov1994,Kornilovitch2015,Zhang2022} making them important quantities to determine.
 Real-state fermion pairs have also been shown to be stable against further clustering and phase separation \cite{Emery1990,Dagotto1993,Kornilovitch2013,Kornilovitch2014,Chakraborty2014, Kornilovitch2020,Kornilovitch2022}.

+In this paper we examine pair properties in dilute extended Hubbard models, concluding that small and light pairs are a ubiquitous consequence of next-nearest neighbor (NNN) interactions and hopping terms in the Hamiltonian, and discuss their contribution to the high transition temperatures in unconventional superconductors.
+NNN hopping and NNN interaction are often neglected, but longer range effects may be significant for many materials and lattices.
+Our goal is to examine the relevance of NNN hopping, $t'$, and interaction, $V'$, to pairs in a range of lattices.

-Both the mass and size of real-space pairs may contribute to superconducting transition temperatures in the BEC regime.
-BEC transition temperatures in the dilute limit estimated from the Bose integral have the form,
+Both the mass and size of real-space pairs contribute to superconducting transition temperatures in the BEC regime.
+BEC transition temperatures in the dilute limit (where particles rarely scatter) have the form

-In this equation, the Wigner--Seitz cell volume is $\Omega_{\rm site}$ and density of pairs (number of pairs per site) is $n_{b}$.
-Since $T_{\rm BEC}$ is inversely proportional to mass, light masses lead to higher BEC transition temperatures.
-Small pairs allow $n_b$ to be larger without overlap between pairs that might push the system into the BCS limit, and could allow for higher temperature BEC.